This activity is intended for healthcare providers delivering care to women and their families.

 The maximum number of hours awarded for this Continuing Nursing Education activity is 0.2 contact hours.Read Disclaimer & Fine Print

 The CDC has provided guidance on both viral testing for SARS-CoV-2 as well as the role of antibody testing.
 Testing for the presence of the virus during the pandemic remains the current diagnostic standard.
-While antibody testing can play a role for public health teams to understand the spread of the disease, currently its use as a diagnostic test for individuals remains limited
+While antibody testing can play a role for public health teams to understand the spread of the disease, currently its use as a diagnostic test for individuals remains limited.
+A COVID-19 vaccine will not affect the results of SARS-CoV-2 viral tests.

 No Symptoms and No Close Contact with Someone Known to Have a COVID-19 Infection